steenerson/Plex64/README.md

 void setChannel(uint8_t pin, bool force);

    - Sets one single channel to a given input.
-First it checks the \_outputRegister private variable and only updates the IO expander if it isn't already set, unless 'force' flag is used.
+First it checks the \_outputRegister private variable and only updates the IO expander if it isn't already set, unless 'force' flag is set.
 - Parameter 'pin': must be either an integer from 0-63, or a pin name E0-15, F0-15, G0-15, H0-15 which will be translated to 0-63 int using enum table.
 - Parameter 'force': boolean, set to 'true' to skip current status check and always update the IO expander.
 Can be omitted, which is equivalent to false.

 uint16_t readAnalog(uint8_t pin, bool force);

-   -    Sets one single channel to a given input (if not set already), and then performs and returns analogRead from the same input. analogRead will be affected by standard Arduino functions such as analogReadResolution().
+   -    Sets one single channel to a given input (if not set already), and then performs and returns analogRead from the same input. analogRead will be affected by functions such as analogReadResolution().
 - Parameter pin: must be either an integer from 0-63, or a pin name E0-15, F0-15, G0-15, H0-15 which will be translated to 0-63 int using enum table.
 - Parameter 'force': boolean, set to 'true' to skip current status check and always update the IO expander.
 Can be omitted, which is equivalent to false.